adrianparvino/MyOOS/README.md

 To build
 -
-Run `build install` with a bootvfd directory on the directory.
+Run `make install` with a bootvfd directory on the directory.